How to create a user interface specification

 • Evaluate the links.
 Is it obvious what pages each link should be directed to?
 If not, specify it.

 Good UI specifications take into account the data and context of the user within the application.
-This sort of spec does not replace UI design, but it does help you lead your team through thinking through the UI design and how users will actually experience information within it.
+This sort of requirement specification does not replace UI design, but it does help you lead your team through thinking through the UI design and how users will actually experience information within it.

 There’s an obvious blend here between functional requirements and non-functional ones.
 Sometimes a few functionality requirements make their way into your screen specs.
 I try not to worry about this to much.
 But if you find yourself writing out a bunch of “if then” statements, then you are probably trying to use a UI specification to substitute for a use case or other functional spec, and you might consider breaking it out and simply “calling” that use case within the screen spec.